PORTFOLIO OF RESIDENTIAL ESTIMATING SERVICES PROJECTS

 How do builders + remodelers estimate construction projects?

 While the specific details of an estimate vary with the building company’s location, region, market, and clients, a typical construction estimate template will have several standard elements:

 Strong estimates are structured, dividing costs into patterned groups.
 Many builders draft estimates based on the natural timeline of a construction project, or they borrow organizational structures from construction industry leaders such as the National Association of Home Builders or CSI formats (see the attached examples below).
 Some builders organize their estimates into two tiers of information while others use three tiers.
 A two-tiered structure lists cost categories and each category’s relevant costs.
 Three-tiered structures include more information for builders + remodelers who prefer to separate standard specification costs from selection costs.
-To keep everything streamlined, and an organized builder will structure his or her estimate’s costs to align with the project’s budgeting and/or accounting formats.
+To keep everything streamlined, an organized builder will structure his or her estimate’s costs to align with the project’s budgeting and/or accounting formats.

 Even if exact numbers and prices change, some of the standard math used to come up with the appropriate prices and profit in an estimate might be consistent from project to project.
 For example, some builders + remodelers always calculate concrete by leveraging the specific width or length of the area.
 Finding ways to set parameters to record these common measurements sets builders apart and creates a quick estimating system.

 Most prices on individual projects vary on design and scope.
 Looking deeper, the average builder or remodeler may realize their base price per unit stays consistent while quantities and exact measurements change based on the size and scope of the project.
 If this is the case, builders should try to templatize these prices for future estimates.
-There are several methods available to help builders + remodelers master their estimating process.
+There are a number of methods available to help builders + remodelers master their estimating process.